nim-lang/nimble/readme.markdown

 ## Installation

-You will need version 0.9.6 or better (OSX users **have** to use the developer version 0.10.1 or better) of the [Nimrod compiler](http://nimrod-lang.org/download.html).
+You will need version 0.9.6 or better (OSX users **have** to use the developer version 0.10.1 or better) of the [Nim compiler](http://nim-lang.org/download.html).
 To run nimble you will need to have installed some of the tools it depends on to check out source code.
 For instance, if a package is hosted on [Github](https://github.com) you require to have [git](http://www.git-scm.com) installed and added to your environment